Designing Websites with SEO and Conversions in MindPosted on 05

 This is a guest article contributed by Jennifer Bailey*.

 If you’re running an online business, you’re not alone.
 Millions of other online entrepreneurs are out there trying to earn livings.
 To stay ahead of the competition, you need to get educated about search engine optimization (SEO) and social media.
 You also need to know how to design your site to be as conversion-friendly as possible.
 If terms like “SEO” and “conversion rate” throw you off, take heart: It’s easy to get on track.
-You can get started right this second by reading through the following tips and refer to http://www.intuit.com/
+You could also enlist the help of a digital agency, one such example is GearyLSF.

 Keep it Simple